Bandar bin Sultan Al Saud: Director General of Saudi Intelligence Agency (2012–2014)

 Bandar was appointed director general of Saudi Intelligence Agency on 19 July 2012 replacing Muqrin bin Abdulaziz.
 Although no official reason for the appointment was provided, the appointment occurred after growing tension between Sunnis and Shiites in the Eastern Province of Saudi Arabia.
-It was also considered as a move of Saudi Arabia to display more aggressive foreign policy given the regional challenges that comes from Iran and Syria.
+It was also considered as a move of Saudi Arabia to display more aggressive foreign policy given the regional challenges that came from Iran and Syria.
 Prince Bandar is also a member of the Military Service Council.

 Bandar organised the visit of Manaf Tlass, who defected from Syria on 6 July 2012, to Saudi Arabia in the last week of July 2012.

-In 2013 Bandar said that the Saudis would "shift away" from the United States over Syrian and Iranian policy.
+In 2013, Bandar said that the Saudis would "shift away" from the U.S. over Syrian and Iranian policy.

-According to a number of articles, Bandar, allegedly confronted Vladimir Putin in a bid to break the deadlock over Syria.
-This included security of winter Olympics in Sochi if there is no accord.
+According to a number of articles, Bandar, allegedly confronted Russian president Vladimir Putin in a bid to break the deadlock over Syria.
+This included security of the 2014 Winter Olympics in Sochi if there was no accord.
 "I can give you a guarantee to protect the Winter Olympics next year.
 The Chechen groups that threaten the security of the games are controlled by us," he allegedly said.
 Putin then rejected the proposal furiously by saying "we know that you have supported the Chechen terrorist groups for a decade.
 And that support, which you have frankly talked about just now, is completely incompatible with the common objectives of fighting global terrorism that you mentioned."

-Bandar had been tasked with managing Saudi policy in the Syrian Civil War, but he was replaced in early 2014 by interior minister Prince Muhammad bin Nayef.
-Bandar took a confrontational tone with the United States and was called a "problem" privately by U.S. Secretary of State John Kerry.
+Bandar had been tasked with managing Saudi policy in the Syrian civil war, but he was replaced in early 2014 by interior minister Prince Muhammad bin Nayef.
+Bandar took a confrontational tone with the U.S. and was called a "problem" privately by U.S. Secretary of State John Kerry.
 However, Bandar had also been struggling with poor health stemming from the 1977 plane crash, leading to speculation that this was why he was replaced.

-Iraqi Prime Minister Nouri al-Maliki reportedly complained about secret Saudi Arabian support for militant groups saying, "They are attacking Iraq, through Syria and in a direct way, and they announced war on Iraq, as they announced it on Syria, and unfortunately it is on a sectarian and political basis."
+Iraqi Prime Minister Nouri al-Maliki reportedly complained about secret Saudi Arabian support for militant groups, saying: "They are attacking Iraq, through Syria and in a direct way, and they announced war on Iraq, as they announced it on Syria, and unfortunately it is on a sectarian and political basis."